Walkeric200/walkeric200/README.md

 ## Projects

-- **AIG Shields Up: Cybersecurity Virtual Experience Program on Forage**
+- **AIG Shields Up: Cybersecurity Virtual Experience Program on Forage** -August 2024

-  August 2024
-  Completed a cybersecurity threat analysis simulation for the Cyber Defense Unit, staying updated on CISA publications.
+  - Completed a cybersecurity threat analysis simulation for the Cyber Defense Unit, staying updated on CISA publications.

-- **Research and Analysis**
-  Researched and understood reported vulnerabilities, showcasing analytical skills in cybersecurity.
+  - Researched and understood reported vulnerabilities, showcasing analytical skills in cybersecurity.

-- **Vulnerability Remediation Guidance**
-  Drafted a clear and concise email to guide teams on vulnerability remediation.
+  - Drafted a clear and concise email to guide teams on vulnerability remediation.

-- **Ethical Hacking Script**
-  Utilized Python skills to write a script for ethical hacking, avoiding ransom payments by bruteforcing decryption keys.
+  - Utilized Python skills to write a script for ethical hacking, avoiding ransom payments by bruteforcing decryption keys.

+- **Datacom Cybersecurity Job Simulation on Forage** - September 2024

+  - Completed a simulation focussed on how Datacom's cybersecurity team helps protect it's clients.

+  - Investigated a cyberattack and produced a comprehensive report documenting findings and outlining key recommendations to improve a client's cybersecurity posture.

+  - Conducted a comprehensive risk assessment.

+- **MasterCard Cybersecurity virtual Experience Program on Forage** - September 2024

+  - Completed a simulation where I served as an analyst on Mastercard's Security Awareness Team.

+  - Helped Identify and report security threats such as phishing.

+  - Analyzed and identified which areas of the business needed more robust security training and implemented training courses and procedures for those teams.

 ## Training

 **Cybersecurity Foundation Courses from Cisco:**